Elpidio Quirino: Second term (1949–1953)

-American Conference
+Quirino's second inauguration took place on Friday, December 30, 1949, at the Independence Grandstand in Manila.
+Chief Justice of the Supreme Court Manuel Moran administered the oath of office.

+Regional conference

-In May 1950, upon the invitation of President Quirino and through the insistent suggestion of UN President Carlos Romulo, official representatives of India, Pakistan, Ceylon, Thailand, Indonesia, and Australia met in Baguio for a regional conference sponsored by the Philippines.
-China and Korea did not attend the conference because the latter did not contemplate the formation of a military union of the Southeast Asian nations.
-On the other hand, Japan, Indonesia, China, and others were not invited because, at the time, they were not free and independent states.
+In May 1950, upon the invitation of President Quirino and through the insistent suggestion of United Nations General Assembly President Romulo, official representatives of India, Pakistan, Ceylon, Thailand, Indonesia, and Australia met in Baguio for a regional conference sponsored by the Philippines.
+Taiwan and South Korea did not attend the conference because the latter did not contemplate the formation of a military union of the Southeast Asian nations.
+On the other hand, Japan, Indonesia, Taiwan, and others were not invited because, at the time, they were not free and independent states.
 Due to the request of India and Indonesia, no political questions were taken up the conference.
 Instead, the delegates discussed economic and, most of all, cultural, problems confronting their respective countries.
 Strangely enough however, the Baguio Conference ended with an official communiqué in which the nations attending the same expressed their united agreement in supporting the right to self-determination of all peoples the world over.
 This initial regional meet held much promise of a future alliance of these neighboring nations for common protection and aid.

 Huks' continued re-insurgence

-The Quirino administration faced a serious threat in the form of the communist HukBaLaHap movement.
-Although the Huks originally had been an anti-Japanese guerrilla army in Luzon, communists steadily gained control over the leadership, and when Quirino's negotiation with Huk commander Luis Taruc broke down in 1948, Taruc openly declared himself a Communist and called for the overthrow of the government.
+The Quirino administration faced a serious threat in the form of the communist Hukbalahap movement.
+Although the Huks originally had been an anti-Japanese guerrilla army in Luzon, communists steadily gained control over the leadership, and when Quirino's negotiation with Huk commander Luis Taruc broke down in 1948.
+Taruc then openly declared himself a communist and called for the overthrow of the government.

 Peace campaign

-With the Communist organization estimated to still have more than 40,000 duly registered members by March 1951, the government went on with its sustained campaign to cope with the worsening peace and order problem.
+With the communist organization estimated to still have more than 40,000 duly registered members by March 1951, the government went on with its sustained campaign to cope with the worsening peace and order problem.
 The 1951 budget included the use of a residue fund for the land resettlement program in favor of the surrendered HUKS.
 The money helped maintain the Economic Development Corps (EDCOR), with its settlements of 6,500 hectares in Kapatagan (Lanao) and 25,000 hectares in Buldon (Cotabato).
 In each group taken to these places there was a nucleus of former Army personnel and their families, who became a stabilizing factor and ensured the success of the program.
 Indeed, less than ten percent of the Huks who settled down gave up this new lease in life offered them by the government.

 To promote the smooth restructuring of the Armed Forces of the Philippines, the military were made to undergo a reorganization.
 Battalion combat teams of 1,000 men each were established.
 Each operated independently of the High Command, except for overall coordination in operational plans.
 A total of 26 Battalion Combat Teams were put up.
 New army units were also established, such was the first Airborne Unit, the Scout Rangers, the Canine Unit, and the Cavalry Unit.
 These units all showed considerable ability.